zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 ![IKEv2 vs Other VPN](/img/ikev2_vs_othervpn.png)

-IKEv2 - is a modern protocol developed by Microsoft and Cisco which used as default VPN type in OS X 10.11 (El Capitan) and  Windows since version 7.
+IKEv2 - is a modern protocol developed by Microsoft and Cisco which was choosen as default VPN type in OS X 10.11 (El Capitan) and  Windows since version 7.
 It supports strong encryption, auto reconnect when network changed ([MOBIKE](https://tools.ietf.org/html/rfc4555)), easy connection configuration and more.

 This manual describes minimal IKEv2 server configuration for most simple client setup based on username/password authentication.